The Terrible Catsafterme

 • 021.
 The Indian – 2/17/1959

 • Lucas and Mark spot an Indian accompanying another Indian (Eddie Little Sky) who he is taking as prisoner.
-Lucas give him a stern warning that rather than take the law into his own hands that he take him to white authorities for proper a proper trial.
+Lucas give him a stern warning that rather than take the law into his own hands that he takes him to white authorities for proper a proper trial.
 The Indian tells Lucas that his name is Sam Buckhart (Michael Ansara) and that he is a Deputy United States Marshal who has been educated in Law at Harvard.
 Lucas is worried that the folks in North Fork won’t take kindly to him.
 Lucas follows him into North Fork, and is surprised that the town leader Gorman (Herbert Rudley) has befriended him and is pleased to hear that Buckhart is searching for an Apache Indian who burned down a house and killed two Quakers as they slept.
 Gorman bought the ranch at an auction, and claims he wants to see the person who committed the act to face justice.
 The town drunk Slade (Lewis Charles) identifies the location of the chief suspect Eskimimzin (Robert Chadwick).
 When the townsman Tub (Mickey Simpson) overhears Mark mentions that the Marshal was an ‘Injun’, he tells everyone in town, causing them want the Marshal’s head, even going to far to gather all of the glasses to ensure the one that he drank from is destroyed, and then everyone shoots all of the glasses.
 Buckhart meets with the tribe leader Chief Hotay (Frank DeKova) and tells him he needs to arrest Eskimimzin.
-Hotay assures Buckhart that Eskimimzin couldn’t have do the crime, but agrees to allow him to be sacrificed on behalf of the Apache.
+Hotay assures Buckhart that Eskimimzin couldn’t have do the crime but agrees to allow him to be sacrificed on behalf of the Apache.
 Eskimimzin says that he was coaxed to the burnt cabin, and that it was the drunkard Slade who started the fire.
 Buckhart refuses to take Eskimimzin, and insists that he is going to bring in Slade.
-Lucas gets frustrated with Buckhart that he won’t be practical and get someone else to pick up the white man for the crime, and washes his hands of the whole thing.
+Lucas gets frustrated with Buckhart that he won’t be practical and get someone else to pick up the white man for the crime and washes his hands of the whole thing.
 Buckhart returns to town to pick up Slade, but the townsmen lead by Gorman and Tub won’t let him lead.
 Buckhart won’t back down, so Lucas, sure that he is outnumbered by men who will even go through Micah to get to Buckhart, jumps up and addresses the town and tells them that they’ll first need to kill Micah, throwing them his rifle.
 Eventually most of the town slinks away in shame, leveling the playing field more.
 Tub and Gorman try to pull their guns, but both men are shot and injured.
 As Buckhart gets ready to take Slade away, he confesses that he did it, but only at the order of Gorman, who now is extra humiliated that he has to be manhandled by an Apache.
 3/31/22

 • 022.
 The Boarding House – 2/24/1959

 • Two crooked gamblers named Sid Fallon (Alan Baxter) and his partner Steve (Charles Fredericks), along with two women named Liz (Peggy Maley) and Flo (Kay Cousins Johnson) who act as the crooked dealers, are kicked out of yet another town by the civic leaders and the sheriff (Guy Wilkerson).
 Sid tells his friends that they’re leaving for North Fork, where one of their former associates who went by the name Big Anna now runs a boarding house, and that this time they won’t be run out until they’re ready.
 Anna is now going by the name Julia Andueza (Katy Jurado), but Lucas recognizes her as a woman who cheated a friend of his of over $1000 twelve years earlier.
 Lucas suggest that she’s not wanted in town, but after she makes her heartfelt plea and gives him the reasons she was forced to do it, he decides to forgive her and make her welcome in town.
-Meanwhile, a haughty woman named Agnes Hamilton (Sarah Selby), whose brother John (Harlan Warde) is the local banker, returns to town to pick up her cousin.
+Meanwhile, a haughty woman named Agnes Hamilton (Sarah Selby), whose brother John is the local banker, returns to town to pick up her cousin.
 Julia invites them to diner at her boarding house, and Lucas and Mark along with them.
-During the meal, Fallon and his gang storm in and demand that Julia return to their fold, and tell her that they’re going to take over the boarding house to make it a casino.
+During the meal, Fallon and his gang storm in and demand that Julia return to their fold and tell her that they’re going to take over the boarding house to make it a casino.
 Lucas intervenes with his rifle, which easily overpowers Fallon’s knife.
 The gang promises to tarnish Julia’s name all over town, but even though Agnes is adamantly against her being their, John, Lucas, and Micah stay ahead of Fallon and his cronies, and are able to save her reputation all over the town.
 Lucas and Micah get the ladies stagecoach tickets to send them to Santa Fe, and let the men buy their own to get out of town.
 They appear to leave, making Julia think she is in the clear, but the men return with Fallon’s knife and Steve’s gun, and intend to cut up Lucas and put him in his place.
-He is able to overpower Fallon when he gets hold of one of Julia’s cleaver.
+He is able to overpower Fallon when he gets hold of one of Julia’s cleavers.
 Julia gets to Lucas’s gun and holds Steve at bay.
 Fallon realizes he made a mistake in underestimating Lucas, and he leaves town.
 4/1/22

 • 023.
 The Second Witness – 3/3/1959

 • Deputy Phil Rogers (Williams Meigs) and another deputy are accompanying a witness named Tom Williams (Bill Catching) to Silver City where he is to testify against a murderer named Slade Burrows, when Williams is shot by a sniper.
 Meanwhile, Lucas and Mark are bringing Mark’s sickly colt Blue Boy to Doc Burridge, when they find him attending to Williams.
 Lucas finds out his story, and notes to Micah and the deputy, that he two witnessed Williams and Rogers together near the Landon Ranch, along with a third man, Elijah Mattern, who was shot and killed near that very ranch.
 Deputy Rogers asks Lucas to testify in Williams’ place, and Lucas agrees to do so.
-Mark is proud of his father, and tells his friend Freddy Toomey (Robert Crawford Jr.) about it.
+Mark is proud of his father and tells his friend Freddy Toomey (Robert Crawford Jr.) about it.
 Lucas tells him that he shouldn’t be bragging to anyone and telling them what he is doing.
 Mark later gets into fight with Freddy, because Freddy’s father Philip (Robert Foulk) told him that he is as good as dead.
 Mark breaks down crying both because he doesn’t want his father to go to Silver City, and because Blue Boy isn’t getting any better.
 The next morning, Lucas finds out from Mark that a stranger named Brad Davis (Michael Pate) stayed in their barn the night before, and that he managed to cure Blue Boy.
 Mark thinks of Brad as an instant friend, but Lucas warns him not to make friends too hastily.
 Nevertheless, Lucas invites Brad in for breakfast, and then considers riding with him since he says he’s traveling to Silver City.
 Lucas starts to suspect Brad’s intentions when the rifle he had visible in his saddlebags suddenly goes missing.
 It turns out that Brad is Slade Burrows brother, and he has come to stop Lucas from testifying.
-He has taken a liking to Mark, so he warns Lucas to send Mark off to school so he doesn’t get hurt.
+He has taken a liking to Mark, so he warns Lucas to send Mark off to school, so he doesn’t get hurt.
 Brad then orders Lucas at gunpoint to mount his horse, because he plans to shoot him as if he was on his way to Silver City.
 Mark becomes suspicious because his father has referred to Brad as their ‘friend’ after he told him not to make friends too hastily.
 He returns and surprises Brad, enabling Lucas to knock the gun from his hand, fight, and overcome him.
 Lucas then leaves Mark with Hattie for a few days while he heads to Silver City to testify.
 7/28/22

 • 024.
 The Trade – 3/10/1959